 This research project aims to investigate the relationship between women’s [political] inclusion and their ability to deliver gender-inclusive development, shaped by the character and dynamics of political settlement as well as ideas and discourses on women’s political entitlements and gender equity.

-The selection of two pairs of countries using Levy’s (2012) typology – Rwanda and Uganda, representing the dominant party type, and Bangladesh and Ghana, representing competitive clientelism – will enable a comparison between cases within each typology.
-It will also allow for comparison across different types of settlements and investigate whether and how the different types of political settlements that Levy identifies shape politics of recognition in meaningful ways.
+The selection of two pairs of countries using Levy’s (2014) typology – Rwanda and Uganda, representing the dominant party type, and Bangladesh and Ghana, representing competitive clientelism – enables a comparison between cases within each typology.
+It also allows for comparison across different types of settlements and investigation of whether and how the different types of political settlements that Levy identifies shape politics of recognition in meaningful ways.

 How do political settlements shape the relationship between women’s political inclusion and their actual influence in delivering improved entitlements for women?